nzbr/nt-steam-machine/README.md

 If everything went well, after rebooting you should be greeted by a Steam login screen

 Steam does not show the Desktop Mode button on Windows.
 A regular Windows Explorer session will be started if you exit Big Picture Mode.
+Just enter Big Picture Mode again from Steam to get back (explorer will be killed automatically)